tomitan100/org.openhab.binding.bom/README.md

 At minimum there are five fields required to process the data-feed.
 The observation product ID, the weather station ID of observation, the precis product ID, the city/town product ID and finally the area code.

 Listed below is the observation product ID for your state.
-Copy the ID you need to the "Observation product ID" field in Paper UI things configuration.
+Enter the ID you need into the "Observation product ID" field in Paper UI things configuration.

 <table>
 <tr align="left">